ChewingPencils/alfred_workflows/ReadMe.md

 :   Postpone by 10 Minutes

-NB: These trigger the defined keyboard shortcuts (I can never remember them)
+NB: These trigger the defined keyboard shortcuts (I can never remember them).

 ### Pomodoro Timers